The Sandpiper: Title

 The character, Laura Reynolds, nurses a sandpiper with a broken wing, as Edward Hewitt looks on.
 The bird lives in her home until it is healed and then flies free, though it comes back occasionally.
 This sandpiper is used as a central symbol in the movie, illustrating the themes of growth and freedom.

 Location

 The Sandpiper is one of the very few major studio pictures ever filmed in Big Sur, and the story is specifically set there.
 The film includes many location shots of Big Sur landmarks, including Pfeiffer Beach, Point Lobos State Reserve, Bixby Creek Bridge, the Coast Gallery (where Laura exhibits her artwork), and the restaurant Nepenthe.

 Theme

 The theme music for the film was "The Shadow of Your Smile", by Johnny Mandel, with lyrics by Paul Francis Webster.
 It was sung by an uncredited choral group, and the tune was used throughout the film, featuring the trumpet of Jack Sheldon.
 It won the 1965 Academy Award for Best Original Song, and a recording by Tony Bennett won the 1966 Grammy Award for Song of the Year.

 Nudity

-Taylor was filmed topless for the film but the scene was cut prior to the film's release.
+Taylor was filmed topless in one scene but it was cut prior to the film's release.